jf-tech/omniparser/doc/gettingstarted.md

     ```
     Math.floor(kmh * 0.621371 * 100) / 100
     ```
+    (Several uses of `Math.floor(...*100/100)` throughout this page is to limit the number of decimal places to be more human readable.)

 Put 1) and 2) together, we can have the new transform schema look like this:
 ```